How to Handle a Credit Card Processing Outage

 • Hardware issues can arise when there is a faulty component or the hardware isn’t compatible with your chosen point-of-sale system.
 Check whether all of your POS terminals are out or only one and let your payment processor know.

 • Is it a payment processor issue?
 Occasionally, the problem might be with your payment provider.
-Check your emails and call your payment processor to see if they’re having technical issues with their payment gateway and when they anticipate that these issues will be resolved.
+Check your e-mails and call your payment processor to see if they’re having technical issues with their payment gateway, and when they anticipate that these issues will be resolved.
+If you are a larger merchant, it’s worth checking connectivity or routing issues between your gateway and the acquiring bank.
+In some cases, a compliance event or security breach may be causing a hold.

 Step 2: Communicate with Your Employees, Service Providers, and Customers